qeeqbox/reports/HermeticaWiper/report.md

 ```
 <br /><br />
-Delete the entry from services - T1490 Inhibit System Recovery
+Delete the entry from services - T1070 Indicator Removal on Host

 ```sh
             if ( v33 )